treehouses/treehouses.github.io/pages/blog/20200217-headlessrpi.md

 ```
 This tells me that boot directory is mounted at `/media/anpham/boot`.

-- In window system, you should have your **boot** directory auto mounted already.
+- In Windows system, you should have your **boot** directory auto mounted already.

 ![](images/20200217-windows-boot.png)